Capital One® Venture® Rewards Credit Card vs. Capital One® Quicksilver® Cash Rewards Credit Card: Which is best for you?

 Unlike Venture Rewards, the Quicksilver card has no annual fee.
 Your 1.5% cash-back rate applies to all purchases, with no caps or limits.
 You can redeem cash back anytime as there are no minimum redemption requirements, and your rewards can come in the form of a check, statement credit, an offset to a recent purchase or even a gift card.

 The advantage with cash rewards is that there is more certainty — you know exactly how much your benefits are worth, and you won’t need a vacation to enjoy them.
-In short, if you’re after a fee-free card you won’t have to think about that still offers tangible rewards you can redeem anytime, then the Quicksilver is it.
+In short, if you’re after a card with no annual fee, you won’t have to think about that still offers tangible rewards you can redeem anytime, then the Quicksilver is it.

 Sign-up offers to sweeten the deal